idyll-lang/fidyll/README.md

 Research project for cross-platform Idyll projects.

-**Note: this code is not very portable at the moment.
-It is not hosted on NPM and has several filepaths hard-coded.
-This will improve over time, but use at your own peril for now.**
+**Note: This code is not yet hosted on NPM.
+Use at your own peril for now.**

+## Installation

+Clone this repo, run `npm install`, `npm link`.

+You should now have access to the `gridyll` and `gridyll deploy` commands.

+## Usage

+To render an article, `gridyll index.aml`.
+If you are creating a video, You also need to set the credentials to a Google Cloud account (e.g. `export GOOGLE_APPLICATION_CREDENTIALS="/Users/mathisonian/Documents/google-cloud.json"`).
+You may need to specify the path to FFMPEG, in that case run the command like: `FFMPEG_PATH=path/to/ffmpeg gridyll index.aml`.

+Once you are happy with the output, use the deploy script to generat static web output `gridyll-deploy output/`.
+This will create a folder called `deploy/`.
+You can upload the contents of this folder to any static web hosting service.

 ## Writing a Gridyll Article